ravendb/docs/Documentation/2.5/Raven.Documentation.Pages/Theory/what-is-raven.markdown

 * Large Data Sets - The underlying storage mechanism for RavenDB is known to scale in excess of 1 terabyte (on a single machine) and the non relational nature of the database makes it trivial to shard the database across multiple machines, something that RavenDB can do natively.

 ## Documents
-A document within RavenDB is just a standard JSON object, such as this one:
+A document within RavenDB is a standard JSON object.

-{code} //TODO: add code

 Each document in RavenDB is stored using a key (in RDBMS terms, the primary key), which is also called the document id.
 In the case of the document above, its key is: "posts/2321816"